 • Demonstrate a Ka-band precipitation radar on a 6U CubeSat

 • Identify and burn down technical risks for radar payload and CubeSat bus

 • Enable precipitation profiling Earth science missions.

 Successful demonstration of the RainCube technology may lead to advances in numerical climate and weather models using small satellites like CubeSats.
 Precipitation profiling capabilities are currently limited to a few instruments deployed on large LEO vehicles.
-While these instruments are sensitive, they cannot provide the temporal resolution necessary to observe the evolution of weather phenomena at short time-scale and ultimately improve weather models.
-RainCube is the first demonstration of what could become a constellation of precipitation profiling instruments in small satellite form-factors.
+While these instruments are sensitive, they cannot provide the temporal resolution necessary to observe the evolution of weather phenomena at a short time scale and ultimately improve weather models.
+RainCube is the first demonstration of what could become a constellation of precipitation profiling instruments in small satellite form factors.